RianKhanafi/RianKhanafi/README.md

 ### Hi there 👋
 My name is **Rian Khanafi**
-⚡ I'am Software Engineer who specialize in **Frontend**, I somethimes also work on the backend side, using Express.js or Laravel.
+:computer:I'am Software Engineer who specialize in **Frontend**, I somethimes also work on the backend side, using Express.js or Laravel.